 The term summer solstice is derived from Latin and means 'the sun stands still'.
 The solstice – also referred to as Midsummer – is often thought of as a day-long event, but in fact represents a single moment in time: when the sun is at northernmost point from the earth's equator during a single year.

-When is the Summer Solstice taking place in 2018?
+When is the Summer Solstice in 2021?

 During summer, a small yet particularly photogenic section of the North Yorkshire coast has the distinction of hosting both sunrise and sunset over the sea.
 Head for Saltwick, where the sandy beach is flanked by the Northern and Southern Shelves, whose textured rock formations and mirror-like pools make for breathtaking reflections.
 As the sun sets, it picks out the whale-shaped silhouette of Saltwick Nab.
 On rising, the Black Nab rock stack and the twisted wreck of the Admiral Von Trump take centre stage.
 Just make sure you check tide times.